1024pix/matomo-buildpack/README.md

 ## License

-This software has been released under [AGPL-3.0 license](https://choosealicense.com/licenses/agpl-3.0/).
+This software has been distributed under [AGPL-3.0 license](https://choosealicense.com/licenses/agpl-3.0/).